shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # Saftey Lecture

 The BBSHD is a very powerful motor - if things go wrong it can easily overpower you and pull you into traffic and splat.
 So unless you know what you are doing with this kind of software - just don't bother - you have to consider this "Life Critical" code - and apply development thoughts with that as the Key feature.

+- if your brake cable disconnects - you can off the motor with the panic button or shutdown the app.